quantumlib/Stim/doc/python_api_reference_vDev.md

     Args:
         state_vector: A list of complex amplitudes specifying a superposition.
-The vector must correspond to a state that is reachable using Clifford operations, and must be normalized (i.e. it must be a unit vector).
+The vector must correspond to a state that is reachable using Clifford operations, and can be unnormalized.
         endian:
             "little": state vector is in little endian order, where higher index qubits correspond to larger changes in the state index.